HSF/prmon/doc/CONTRIBUTING.md

 ## Issues and Bug Reports

-Raise bug reports and general issues using the [*issues*](/HSF/prmon/issues).
+Raise bug reports and general issues using the [*issues*](https://github.com/HSF/prmon/issues) feature.
 For bug reports make sure that you:

 - are using the latest release of prmon
 - explain how are are running the code